yochaigal/cairn/wip/2e/downtime.md

 # Downtime

-Between game sessions, players may utilize the following procedures to research a question, follow-up on a lead, improve a skill, or build a relationship.
-Only one action is possible at a time, and some actions will require multiple steps to complete.
-These actions may not be taken if the PC is not in a safe space, or while healing/recovering. **Downtime Actions** (including WIL saves) cannot be taken if there is risk of significant _harm_ to a character.
-Unless otherwise noted, Rations and daily upkeep are not tracked during **Downtime**.
+Players may utilize the following procedures between game sessions to research a question, follow-up on a lead, improve a skill, or build a relationship.
+Only one action is possible at a time, and some actions may require multiple steps to complete.
+These actions may not be taken if the PC is not in a safe space, as well as while healing or recovering.
+A character cannot perform a **Downtime Actions** if it would put their safety at risk.

 ## Milestones

-Some **Downtime Actions** require multiple steps to complete.
-In these cases, the Warden then provides 1-5 **Milestones** that the player can tick off as they progress towards their goal.
+**Downtime Actions** may require multiple steps to complete.
+In these cases, the Warden then provides 1-5 **Milestones** that the player can tick off as they make progress towards their goal.
+Each **Milestone** represents a "zoomed-out" activity that is both abstract and non-interactive.
 Most **Milestone** requires a single **Downtime Action** to accomplish, and potentially their own unique **Cost** as well.

-- **Milestones** are "zoomed-out" activities that are both abstract and non-interactive.
-- The Warden _may_ provide the player with multiple "paths" to accomplishing their goals, each with their own unique **Milestones**.
-- Over time, the **Warden** may add new **Milestones** or remove others entirely, depending on the events of the fiction.
+The **Warden** _may_ provide the player with multiple "paths" to accomplishing their goals, each with their own unique **Milestones**.
+Over time, the **Warden** may add new **Milestones** or remove others entirely, depending on the events of the fiction.

 ### Costs